rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - ask book clubs or book based groups to review your tool to see if they would like it - like to do a refresher of their book at a deeper level
         - handle delete account (eventually)
         - when the course owner adds / deletes a section, broadcast it via webhooks to the other members in the form of alert toasts so they can see it live
         - complete feedback / user email dashboard detailing 1) feedback data 2) ai summaries / insights on what feedback I might have, maybe even broken up by user groups, age, location, etc...
 3) list of user emails maybe? - might even be on a private url which calls my api - look into admin_routes if you know what I mean